 The grand challenges modern societies face - aging population, environmental and climate issues, information wars, etc - have no silver bullet to solve them.
 But in Estonia we have found ourselves in a fortunate situation where the government can take on startup-like ventures to push the edge of what governments are capable of.
 We have already introduced to the world the concept of erasing digital borders between countries by introducing e-Residency (https://e-resident.gov.ee/).
-With Accelerate Estonia, we will push further to unveil complex problems that our society faces and undertake missions to solve them.
-We are a governmental manufactory for moonshots, blue oceans, mission-based policies, ... you name it.
+With Accelerate Estonia, we have pushed further to unveil complex problems that our society faces and undertake missions to solve them.
+We are a governmental manufactory for moonshots.

 How might a government find out which missions to follow and which to ignore?
 There should be some way to make these choices.
 That is what Accelerate Estonia is founded for - building a filter that would help validate where government can help with radical innovation and where not.
 We cannot pick every mission, but we need to get smart about which fights are worth picking so we can prosper and find economically sustainable policies to tackle our major societal issues.